andrewbruening/Wide-World-Importers-Product-Analysis/README.md

 - **Q3 is Crucial:**
     One key point to note about our metrics is that they've been calculated based only on the first two quarters of 2016, but all four quarters of previous years.
 This only partially excuses our sales sums.
 We are still seeing downward trends in all product categories - the steepest we've seen thus far.

-    Identifying problem areas such as our dismal unit margin or a lack of resources in other key departments is pivotal for 3rd and 4th quarter improvement. *(see **i bubble** on Line Graph Page)*
+    Identifying problem areas such as our dismal unit margin or a lack of resources in other key departments is pivotal for 3rd and 4th quarter improvement. *(see **i bubble** on Line Graph Sidebar)*

 - **Our contribution margins aren't contributing enough:**
     The standard markup for individual retail products is 50%.
 In previous years, we've exceeded that number at an average margin of 54%.
 In 2016, we averaged a troublesome 25%.

-    One identifiable weak point is our USB category. *(see **i bubble** on Scatter Plot Page)*
+    One identifiable weak point is our USB category. *(see **i bubble** on Scatter Plot Sidebar)*

     This raises a few questions:
 	- What was the logic behind the price point of USB products?
 	- Were they part of a promotion?
 	- Was this a loss leader strategy?

-### Looking Back

-- 'games' was over twice the size of 'steam', but had much less integrity (NaN %, inconsistent Title formatting)
-- 'steam' was pleasant to work with, and was prioritized for its sales data
-- To avoid disturbing the accuracy of global rankings, I decided against dropping biggames titles with NaN Publisher values
-- The amount of overlap between 'games' and 'steam' was almost negligible, and had I discerned that early on in the project, I may not have approached the datasets with the regex and merges in the way that I did -- Noted!

-### Moving Forward

-These datasets didn't include the measures necessary for a financial analysis.
-In the future, I'd like to work with a dataset that provides insight into how publishers prioritize budgets for certain franchises with regards to their profit margins.
-With the proper data, I'd like to see tiered lists for publishers and their respective franchises.

-Nintendo's Tier 1 would surely include the Mario franchise.
-How would other franchises like Kirby, Metroid, Zelda, etc. rank?)

 ## See the complete interactive dashboard [here]